Shakespeare Unlimited: Episode 87

 KARIM-COOPER: Thank you.

-WITMORE: Farah Karim-Cooper is Head of Higher Education and Research at Shakespeare’s Globe in London.
+WITMORE: Farah Karim-Cooper is a Professor of Shakespeare Studies at King’s College London and Head of Higher Education & Research at Shakespeare’s Globe.
 Tiffany Stern is Professor of Shakespeare and Early Modern Drama with the University of Birmingham’s Shakespeare Institute at Stratford-upon-Avon.
 Their book, Shakespeare’s Theatre and the Effects of Performance, was published by Arden Shakespeare in 2013.
 They were interviewed by Barbara Bogaev.

 “Awake Your Senses” was produced by Richard Paul.
 Garland Scott is the associate producer.
 It was edited by Gail Kern Paster and Esther Ferington.
-Esther French is the web producer.
+Esther French and Ben Lauer are the web producers.
 We had production help from Cathy Devlin and Dom Boucher at the Sound Company in London and Paul Luke and Andrew Feliciano at Voice Trax West in Studio City, California.

 Shakespeare Unlimited comes to you from the Folger Shakespeare Library.
 Home to the world’s largest Shakespeare collection, the Folger is dedicated to advancing knowledge and the arts.
 You can find more about the Folger at our website, folger.edu.
 For the Folger Shakespeare Library, I’m Folger Director Michael Witmore.